 No. There shall be no garments created apart from the winning two designs (one gown and one suit), so no entries of completed garments are allowed.
 The criteria focuses on using the sustainable textiles recently launched by RCGD and which are currently not available to the public until later this year.
 Uploading your sketch with an accompanying description will be sufficient entry for contest eligibility.

 Can I enter more than one design?

-Each entrant is welcome to enter as many designs as they wish, however each individual entry is eligible for the $30 entry fee.
+Each entrant is welcome to enter as many designs as they wish.

 What rights do I retain if my work is chosen?